-Here’s about how much you can anticipate to spend when you’re getting a ductless mini-split.
+Here’s about how much you can plan to spend when you’re buying a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

 - Installing a concrete area for the outdoor condenser, $75–$300.